kb-labb/skoldiskurs/README.md

 ## A longitudinal study of political school discourse 1962-2023

-This codebase contains all produced material for Ema Demir’s (ongoing) research project on Swedish school discourse in a political setting from 1962 to 2023.
+This codebase contains all produced material for Ema Demir’s research project on Swedish school discourse in a political setting from 1962 to 2023.
 Here, we have created the tools to study the semantic shift on lexical units related to schools.

 We do this by producing multiple vector representation of political text data using fastText embeddings, which is an extension of the word2vec model.
 We divide the data into buckets representing a time period.
 The periods at hands are chosen using two different approaches: